The Ring (franchise): Manga

-Several manga series have been published by Kadokawa Shoten based on the films.
-The second manga adaptation is a two-volume series based on the first novel and the first Hideo Nakata film.
-The manga was written Hiroshi Takahashi and illustrated by Misao Inagaki.
+A manga adaptation of the first novel was released in 1996 by Kouhirou Nagai, and several manga have been published by Kadokawa Shoten based on the films.
+The second manga adaptation is a two-volume series based on the first novel, the first Hideo Nakata film, and the 1999 television series.
+That manga was written and illustrated by Misao Inagaki.
 Both volumes were released on January 21, 1999.
-Dark Horse Comics compiled the first two volumes and released an english-language version on November 12, 2003.
+Dark Horse Comics compiled the first two volumes and released an English-language version on November 12, 2003.

-The third adaptation, of Nakata's Ring 2 film, was written by Hiroshi Takahashi and illustrated by Meimu, was released on February 3, 1999.
-Dark Horse Comics released it on May 19, 2004 as the second volume of the Ring manga series.
+The third adaptation, of Nakata's Ring 2 film, was written and by illustrated by Meimu, was released on February 3, 1999.
+Dark Horse Comics released it on May 19, 2004 as the second volume of The Ring manga series.

 The fourth adaptation, titled Spiral (らせん, Rasen), is based on the novel and film of the same name.
-The manga was written by Koji Suzuki, illustrated by Sakura Mizuki, and released on September 10, 1999.
-Dark Horse released it on August 18, 2004 as volume 3 of the Ring manga series.
+The manga was written and illustrated by Sakura Mizuki, and released on September 10, 1999.
+Dark Horse released it on August 18, 2004 as volume 3 of The Ring manga series.

 The fifth adaptation, titled Birthday (バースデイ, Bāsudei), is based on the novel of the same name.
-The manga was written by Koji Suzuki, illustrated by Meimu and released on December 22, 1999.
-Dark Horse Comics released it on November 3, 2004 as volume 4 of the Ring manga series.
+The manga was written and illustrated by Meimu and released on December 22, 1999.
+Dark Horse Comics released it on November 3, 2004 as volume 4 of The Ring manga series.

-The sixth, named "Ring 0", based on the film of that name, was also written by Hiroshi Takahashi and illustrated by Meimu, and released on January 28, 2000.
-Dark Horse Comics released it on March 30, 2005 as "Volume 0" of the Ring manga series.
+The sixth, titled Ring 0, based on the film of that name, was also written and illustrated by Meimu, and released on January 28, 2000.
+Dark Horse Comics released it on March 30, 2005 as "Volume 0" of The Ring manga series.

+There was also the manga prequel to this adaptation, titled The Curse of Yamamura Sadako, included in the Ring 0 promotional image book "The Sadako", that explains how Sadako split into the good and evil halves before Ring 0.

+The seventh, titled Sadako-san and Sadako-chan, was published in February 2019, before the release of Sadako, as a comedy-oriented tie-in sequel to the film.

+The eighth, titled Sadako at the End of the World, was released in 2020, following Sadako as she is summoned by the last two girls living on a post-apocalyptic Earth, indicating her curse to be nearing its end.

 Korean remake

 The Ring Virus was the first remake to be made, in 1999, where the villain is renamed as Park Eun-suh, who is intersex, as Sadako was in the books.
-Though the film copied multiple scenes from Ring, it is, like Ring: Kanzenban, very faithful to the original novel series.
+Though the film copied multiple scenes from the 1998 theatrical Ring film, it is, like the 1995 Ring TV movie, more faithful to the original novel series.